-Surviving Exams at this time of year with exam season looming, many students (and their parents!) are looking for ways to get through this stressful time as well as doing well in the exams themselves.
+At this time of year with exam season looming, many students (and their parents!) are looking for ways to get through this stressful time or surviving exams.

-Whether you are preparing for HSC, VCE or University Exams, essential oils can be a fantastic tool for helping both with learning and also recall.
+Whether you are preparing for HSC, VCE or University Exams.
+Essential oils can be a fantastic tool for helping surviving Exams, both with learning and also recall.
 Plus there are essential oils that can help with stress and sleep too.

 When you are studying you need essential oils that will help you to absorb information in a way that will enable you to recall it later.

-Essential oils that may help to stimulate the brain, keep you alert and focussed on the task in hand include –
+Essential oils that may help to stimulate the brain, keep you alert and focused on the task in hand include –

 Rosemary – The old saying “Rosemary for remembrance” has its roots in the long-known effects Rosemary can have on memory.
-Rosemary Essential Oil can help to learn and to retain information, making it perfect for the student.
+It can help to learn and to retain information, making it perfect for the student.
 Rosemary is also stimulating, helping with alertness.

 Grapefruit – Like Lemon, Grapefruit Essential Oil has a fresh uplifting aroma.
 Somewhat gentler in aroma than Lemon, try Grapefruit Essential Oil in the afternoon, when attention often starts to fade.